-When considering whether or not to refuse a breathalyzer, it’s usually in your best interests to comply with the demand and provide a sample of breath because:
+When considering whether or not to refuse a breathalyzer, it’s usually better to provide a sample of breath because:

 Refuse Breathalyzer Tests